best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 When writing non-trivial code it is wise to assume that at some point someone else will need to understand, use and adapt your code.
 It might be yourself in six months time - after you've forgotten how the code works, or its design intent.
 Therefore every time you write such code, it is incredibly important to empathise with these potential users and produce code that is tidy, understandable and does not add unnecessary complexity.

-Common barriers to writing readable codebases include documentation that is hard to understand or absent, walls of code with repeating functionality that is hard to absorb in 'chunks' or overcomplicated solutions that solve the problem in ways that could be simplified.
+Common barriers to writing readable codebases include documentation that is hard to understand or absent, walls of code with repeating functionality that is hard to absorb in 'chunks' or over-complicated solutions that solve the problem in ways that could be simplified.
 Avoiding these issues is essential to make sure that your analysis is reproducible, auditable and assured.
 Therefore it is our professional responsibility to avoid putting such barriers in place whenever possible.

 This chapter highlights some good coding practices that will improve the readability and maintainability of your code.
-Here, readability refers how easily another analyst can gain a decent understand of how your code works, within a reasonable amount of time.
+Here, readability refers to how easily another analyst can gain a decent understand of how your code works, within a reasonable amount of time.
 Maintainability refers to how easily other analysts can understand your code well enough to modify and repair it.

 (modular)=

 ## Modular code

 Breaking your code down into smaller, more manageable chunks is a sensible way to improve readability.
-Regardless of the language, there are often methods to containerise your code into self-contained parts such as modules, classes or functions.
+Regardless of the language, there are often techniques to containerise your code into self-contained parts such as modules, classes or functions.

 ### Functions

 When prototyping we often copy and paste code to 'make things work' but when time comes to wrap that work up, it is worth taking repetitivee code that can be easily parameterised and turning it into functions.
 Writing functions as well-sealed and reusable containers helps them be easily testable and readable.

-When starting to write functions consider what is the right **level of abstraction**.
+When starting to write functions consider what is the right level of abstraction.
 Namely, can this large piece of code be turned into concise and readable function as it is, without having to pass too many arguments to the resulting function?
-If not, perhaps you need to break the code into smaller helper functions (that can also be reused in other places across the codebase) and then **use these smaller functions to build up a larger function that performs the actions you need**.
+If not, perhaps you need to break the code into smaller helper functions (that can also be reused in other places across the codebase) and then use these smaller functions to build up a larger function that performs the actions you need.

 This helps you break the complexity down into small and easily comprehendible chunks that can be documented, tested and understood much easier.

 Another thing to consider is the idea of `referential transparency`.
-Without going into that much detail, the core rule of thumb to follow is: **can I take my function and replace it by the value that it would return?**
+Without going into that much detail, the core rule of thumb to follow is: can I take my function and replace it by the value that it would return?

-In practice, this means your functions should try to completely **remove any effects they have on values that you have not explicitly fed into it as arguments**.
+In practice, this means your functions should try to completely remove any effects they have on values that you have not explicitly fed into it as arguments.
 For instance, adding columns in a lingering data table that is not passed explicitly as an argument.
 Avoiding such behaviour makes your code more transparent and users can quickly pick out which functions affect what data without being concerned about these hidden behaviours.

 In cases where your function alters some external values to that it was not explicitly passed, running that function twice might even produce different results and will make issues harder to debug.
-Thus, **strive to make sure that running the same function twice with the same inputs produces the same results**.
+Thus, strive to make sure that running the same function twice with the same inputs produces the same results.

 However this is not always possible or practical in languages that are not designed in a way that encourages this type of programming.
-Sometimes you **want** a function to capture and affect values outside of the ones provided to it as arguments (i.e. adding data to a database or writing to file).
+Sometimes you want a function to capture and affect values outside of the ones provided to it as arguments (i.e. adding data to a database or writing to file).
 Make sure to control this type of behaviour - ideally pass these values through as parameters to "name and shame" all dependencies and avoid this in the first place - otherwise signal to the end-user to expect these things to happen.
 This is usually communicated in documentation for end-users and also in comments for fellow developers.

 Ultimately, if you do signal where these kind of things might happen, someone trying to debug issues that might be caused by this behaviour will know where to look.